-Communications, Signal Processing, and Networking
+Communications, Signal Processing and Networks

 The Communications Circuits Laboratory (CCL) conducts coordinated teaching and research in analog and radio frequency (RF)design.
 Within the teaching area, students design, build and test complete radios and radar systems at VHF through microwave frequencies.
 This gives our graduates practical, hands-on experience necessary for this field of engineering.
-Our research efforts have been primarily focused on design of transceivers in integrated circuit form, with special emphasis on the modeling and application of high-Q spiral inductors and performanceof semiconductor processes.
-Students and faculty connected with the CCL have experience with standard bulk-CMOS, silicon-on-insulator(soi) and silicon-on-sapphire (SOS), and GaAs integrated circuit processes.
-Designs are created with tools from both Agilent and Cadence and are tested at the board and chip levels with industrycaliber measurement equipment and probing stations.
-Examples of research and development work is our Mars microtransceiver recently developed in collaboration with NASA's jet propulsion laboratory.
+Our research efforts have been primarily focused on design of transceivers in integrated circuit form with special emphasis on the modeling and application of high-Q spiral inductors and performance of semiconductor processes.
+Students and faculty connected with the CCL have experience with standard bulk-CMOS, silicon-on-insulator(SOI) and silicon-on-sapphire (SOS) and GaAs integrated circuit processes.
+Designs are created with tools from both Agilent and Cadence, and are tested at the board and chip levels with industry caliber measurement equipment and probing stations.
+Examples of research and development work is our Mars micro transceiver recently developed in collaboration with NASA's jet propulsion laboratory.
 This three-year project resulted in a complete RFIC chipset for future missions to the planet Mars.
-Please see http://ece2.ece.ksu.edu/research/mars/for additional information.
+Please visit the webpage for more information.

-The WiCom group supports a wide range of fundamental as well as applied research in the areas of wireless communication and information processing.
-Core expertise of the group lies in mathematical/statistical modeling, estimation and detection/decision theory, optimization and control theory, and information theory.
-The group has received funding from federal and state agencies such as National Science Foundation, NASA EPSCOR program, Kansas Dept. of Transportation (KDoT), Sandia National Labs (Department of Energy), U.S Marines (M2 Technologies), State of Kansas, Kansas State University Targeted Excellence Program, as well as industry partners Garmin Inc., Trisquare Communications, etc. Researchers in the group have contributed to more than 60 peer reviewed publications in the last five years.
+The CPSWin lab supports a wide range of fundamental as well as applied research in the areas of cyber physical systems and wireless communications.
+The core expertise of the group lies in statistical signal processing and information science and its application to stochastic modeling, analysis, optimization and control of cyber physical systems, wireless communication systems and complex networks.
+The group has received funding from federal and state agencies such as National Science Foundation (NSF), NASA, Department of Energy (DOE), Department of Defense (DoD), Kansas Dept. of Transportation (KDoT), Sandia National Labs, State of Kansas, as well as industry partners such as Garmin Inc., Black & Veatch, etc. Researchers in the group have contributed to more than 250 peer reviewed publications.